suckatrash/p9-admin/README.rst

 Administer Puppet's Platform9 environment
 =========================================

-This is used for administration task for Puppet's internal Platform9 environment.
-This tool requires admin access to the service project.
+This is used to administer Puppet's internal Platform9 environment.
+It requires admin access.

 For installation information, see the “Installing” section at bottom.